What is a Self-governing Community?

-However, if reconciliation fails here, the offender should invite an unbiased mediator to assist in the reconciliation (Matthew 18:16).
-The mediator shouldn’t be primed with the offended brother’s side of the story and reconciliation is the goal (Proverbs 18:17).
-And remember, in mediation: it’s never about who’s right but it’s always about what’s right.
+However, if reconciliation fails here, the offended party should invite an unbiased mediator to assist in the reconciliation (Matthew 18:16).
+The mediator shouldn’t be primed with the offended brother’s side of the story and should make reconciliation the principal goal (Proverbs 18:17).
+Remember, in mediation: it’s never about who’s right but it’s always about what’s right.

 If the offender still refuses to reconcile, Jesus said: “tell it to the church” (Matthew 18:17).
 This is not a license to gossip or even to make some condemning statement from the proverbial pulpit.